etler/rule/README.md

 How
 ---
 ###Rules
-The Rule constructor takes an object.
+The Rule constructor takes an object, and an optional template

     rule = new Rule
       '.data': ->@content
+      document.querySelector 'div'

 ####Keys
 The key is a selector for the element to populate.